paraslash Paraslash Audio Streaming

 Open one instance of this filter.

-This should allocate the output buffer of the given filter node and do any other filter-specific preparations like initializing the private_data member of fn suitably.
+This should allocate the output buffer of the given filter node and do any other filter-specific preparations like initializing the filter_node::private_data member suitably.
 The open function is optional, If it is provided, it is assumed to succeed.

 ◆ close